During her second week of sixth grade, my daughter came into my room and asked if she could start shaving her legs.

 “When and what to shave is a deeply personal decision for adolescent girls,” says Katie Hurley, a licensed clinical social worker and author of No More Mean Girls.
 “While some girls aren’t bothered by the increased hair growth that can occur with the onset of puberty, others are.”

-How to Shave for Girls: Teaching Your Daughter
+How to Teach Your Daughter to Shave:

 1. Talk it through.